Tobias-Thor/Tobias-Thor/README.md

 - 📫 How to reach me ... tobiasthor@protonmail.com
 - 😄 Pronouns: ...
 Han/Honom (He/Him)
 - ⚡ Fun fact: ...
 I am autistic.
 I am also single and looking for a woman to date.
 - 🏠 Where I Live ...
-Gävle, Sweden.
+Sweden.
 - 👨‍💻 My background ...
-I am a trained IT-technician who studied at Läroviken/SDCA, previous experience as a Cleaner for about 20 years of which some of the years was also in the school food system in Gävle.
+I am a trained IT-technician who studied at Läroviken/SDCA, previous experience as a Cleaner for about 20 years of which some of the years was also in the school food system.

 ---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---xxx---